-Set A: Overview and Assumptions
+Table/Plot Set A: Overview and Assumptions

-Table/set A provides the vertical and radial ZOI for fixed and transient ignition sources, and for confined liquid fuel pool fires and unconfined liquid fuel spill fires.
-It is used to screen ignition sources that cannot cause damage to the fire area and that are not capable of causing fire to spread to secondary combustibles (Step 2.3.2), and to identify the damaged target set for a specified FDS 1 scenario (Step 2.5.1).
+Table/Plot set A provides the vertical and radial ZOI for fixed and transient ignition sources, and for confined liquid fuel pool fires and unconfined liquid fuel spill fires.
+It is used to screen ignition sources that cannot cause damage to various targets the fire area and that are not capable of causing fire to spread to secondary combustibles (Step 2.3.2), and to identify the damaged target set for a specified FDS 1 scenario (Step 2.5.1).

 The assumptions and background for the calculations performed to develop the tables and plots in set A are discussed in Section 06.03.01 of IMC 0308, Attachment 3, Appendix F. The principal assumptions are as follows: